akobashikawa/rsg-hello-react-redux/README.md

-# Simple Hello World
+# Simple Structure

-Using redux with a simple component in the same file.
+Using redux with a simple component and simple structure of directories.

 ---

-Usando redux con un component simple en el mismo archivo.
+Usando redux con un component simple y una simple estructura de directorios.